Test Drive Unlimited Solar Crown Review (PlayStation 5)

 • Had it where if the servers were acting up then you would get a cannot save retry pop-up happening a lot or getting kicked from my offline events as I disconnected from the lobby which is weird.

-• I am as of writing on 96 percent road discovery and I am having major issues finding the missing roads more because so many don’t show on the big map even when zoomed right in.
+• I am as of writing on 96 percent road discovery and I am having major issues finding the missing roads more because so many don’t show on the big map even when zoomed right in or it’s hard to distinguish between discovered and undiscovered roads.

 • Slowdown happens a lot more when in a built-up area no matter the graphics/performance setting.